 Scholarships.
 A number of scholarships are available to students in the college.
 The S. J. and Jessie E. Quinney scholars program offers ten four-year, \$2,000 per year scholarships to entering and transfer undergraduate students in the College of Natural Resources.
 Interested high school seniors and transfer students are encouraged to write to the dean's office regarding these scholarships.

 There are also many \$250-\$2,500 per year scholarships for continuing students.
-For details, contact the dean's office.
+For details, see the Financial Aid and Scholarship Information section of this catalog (pages 36-37) or contact the dean's office.